Where is the Run and Walk?

 Handicap parking will be in the main parking lot of Temple Shir Shalom and clearly marked.
 There will be parking attendants on hand to assist you.

-Additional parking will be on the grass on the north east corner of Temple Shir Shalom and at Doherty Elementary School (just east of Temple Shir Shalom) and at Sheiko Elementary School (just west of Temple Shir Shalom).
-There will be a shuttle bus running every 15 minutes to and from Sheiko Elementary School.
+Additional parking will be on the grass on the north east corner of Temple Shir Shalom and at Doherty Elementary School (just east of Temple Shir Shalom).

 When does the Walk start?